gpregger/scuffed-kwin-auto-mouse-remapper/Readme.md

 kwriteconfig6 --file kcminputrc --group ButtonRebinds --group Mouse --key ExtraButton8 "Key,L" --notify             # Landing Gear kwriteconfig6 --file kcminputrc --group ButtonRebinds --group Mouse --key ExtraButton9 "Key,Home" --notify          # Cargo Scoop
 ```
+To set the Plasma Extra Mouse Buttons.
+This is equvalent to mapping the extra mouse buttons in the Plasma Settings.

 ## Configuration
 The 'app_mapping.json' config file must consist of a json list of dicts.
 See an example below.
-There has to be one entry with the "match-type" "__DEFAULT__", this is the mapping that applies if no other match is found.
+There has to be one entry with the "match-type" "\__DEFAULT__", this is the mapping that applies if no other match is found.
 Currently there are two kinds of "match-type": "window-title" and "cmdline".
 Both take one or more patterns using regex notation (matching is done with the python *re* package) to match against the reported active window.
 **All specified patterns have to match** (AND logic).
 ### Matching Window Titles